-Abstract: The long-run decline in the aggregate job separation rate in the U.S. has been documented in the literature.
-This paper analyzes the role of increasing occupation specificity, where human capital becomes less transferable across occupations, in the falling aggregate job separation rate.
-I do a shift-share decomposition of the decline in the aggregate job separation rate to find that it is accounted mostly by the within-occupation increase in specificity.
-Then I build a search-and-matching model where the increase in specificity within occupations reduces job separations.
+Abstract: The long-run decline in the aggregate job separation rate in the United States has been documented in the literature.
+This paper proposes that the increase in occupation-specific training, which results in human capital becoming less transferable across occupations, explains the falling aggregate job separation rate.
+I do a shift-share decomposition of the decline in the aggregate job separation rate to find that it is accounted for mostly by the within-occupation increase in required occupation-specific training.
+Then I build a search-and-matching model where the increase in occupation-specific training within occupations reduces job separations.
 The model predicts 60% of the decline in the aggregate job separation rate.
-When occupations become more specific, human capital acquired from one occupation becomes less transferable to a different occupation, resulting in larger wage cuts for occupation switchers.
-Occupation switchers also have to undergo a longer period of occupation-specific training in their new occupation, during which they earn low wages.
-In the model, after the increase in occupation specificity, workers separate less to avoid switching occupations, accepting lower wages at their current job at the same level of productivity.
+When occupations become more specific, human capital acquired from one occupation becomes less transferable to another, resulting in larger wage cuts for occupation switchers.
+Occupation, during which they earn low wages.
+In the model, after occupations become more specific, workers separate less to avoid switching occupations, accepting lower wages at their current job at the same level of productivity.